JEKO10/Print-Shop-Alfa/README.md

 ## Project task

-This site is about local print shop.
-It is not finished yet, and design is mostly client's idea.
+This site is about a local print shop.
+It is not finished yet, and the design is mostly the client's idea.

 ## Project overview

-It's multi page website to learn more about print shop Alfa, their services and how to contact them.
-I used JS for fixed navbar.
-Website is fully responsive.
+It's a multi-page website to learn more about print shop Alfa, their services, and how to contact them.
+I used JS for the fixed navbar.
+The website is fully responsive.

 ## Built with